Competition law: Abusive conduct and abuse of market position

+Competition laws across jurisdictions also prohibit certain categories of abusive conduct, although the categories may differ by jurisdiction, and the list of prohibited conduct are often variable and open to new additions.
+Common forms of abuse as recognised across jurisdictions include the unfair tying of one product into the sale of another, causing a restriction of consumer choice and depriving competitors of outlets; exclusive dealing or refusal to deal with certain vendors; dividing territories among different companies to reduce competition in those territories; price fixing among cartels; and the deprivation of essential facilities.

 Forms of abuse relating directly to pricing include price exploitation.
 It is difficult to prove at what point a dominant firm's prices become "exploitative" and this category of abuse is rarely found.
-In one case however, a French funeral service was found to have demanded exploitative prices, and this was justified on the basis that prices of funeral services outside the region could be compared.
-A more tricky issue is predatory pricing.
-This is the practice of dropping prices of a product so much that one's smaller competitors cannot cover their costs and fall out of business.
-The Chicago school considers predatory pricing to be unlikely.
-However, in France Telecom SA v.
-Commission a broadband internet company was forced to pay $13.9 million for dropping its prices below its own production costs.
-It had "no interest in applying such prices except that of eliminating competitors" and was being cross-subsidized to capture the lion's share of a booming market.
-One last category of pricing abuse is price discrimination.
+A rarer issue is that of predatory pricing, the practice of dropping prices of a product so much that one's smaller competitors cannot cover their costs and fall out of business, although it is not impossible for such practices to be found.
+In the EU case of France Telecom SA v.
+Commission, a broadband internet company was forced to pay $13.9 million for dropping its prices below its own production costs.
+It had "no interest in applying such prices except that of eliminating competitors", and it was being cross-subsidized to capture the majority share of a booming market.
+A third category of pricing abuse is price discrimination.
 An example of this could be a company offering rebates to industrial customers who export their sugar, but not to customers who are selling their goods in the same market.

-Certification bodies can engage anti-competitive actions.
-Reduced competition in health care can worsen health economics and health care quality.

-Cartel

-Scottish Enlightenment philosopher Adam Smith was an early enemy of cartels.